snap-stanford/stellar/README.md

 ```
 ### Datasets

 CODEX multiplexed imaging datasets from healthy human tonsil and Barrett’s esophagus data are made available at [dryad](https://datadryad.org/stash/share/1OQtxew0Unh3iAdP-ELew-ctwuPTBz6Oy8uuyxqliZk).
-Our demo code assumes the data to be put under the folder `./data/ `.
+Our demo code assumes the data to be put under the folder `./data/ ` you create.

 ### Demo